Category Archives: Battenberg Royals

 Princess Victoria of Hesse and by Rhine, Marchioness of Milford Haven. photo: Wikipedia

-Princess Victoria of Hesse and by Rhine, Marchioness of Milford Haven is often overlooked in history due to the accomplishments and fame of her family members – two sisters who became Russian royalty and were killed during the Russian Revolution; a son who became one of the most decorated military heroes in British history; and a grandson who married the future Queen Elizabeth II.
+Princess Victoria of Hesse and by Rhine, Marchioness of Milford Haven is often overlooked in history due to the accomplishments and fame of her family members.
+Two sisters became Russian royalty and were killed during the Russian Revolution, a son became one of the most decorated military heroes in British history, and a grandson married the future Queen Elizabeth II.
 However, Victoria herself is quite fascinating in her own right.

 Princess Victoria Alberta Elisabeth Mathilde Marie of Hesse and by Rhine was born in the Tapestry Room at Windsor Castle in Windsor, England, on April 5, 1863, in the presence of her grandmother and namesake Queen Victoria.
 The two Victorias shared a very close bond that would last their entire lives.
 The younger Victoria was the eldest child of Princess Alice of the United Kingdom and Grand Duke Ludwig IV of Hesse and by Rhine.
 It is through Princess Victoria of Hesse and by Rhine that the British Royal Family is not only the descendants of Queen Victoria’s son King Edward VII but also of her daughter Princess Alice.
 Princess Alice of the United Kingdom → Princess Victoria of Hesse and by Rhine → Princess Alice of Battenberg → Prince Philip, Duke of Edinburgh → King Charles III of the United Kingdom